 A. That depends on several factors.
 These include how well local records were kept and have since been preserved, whether your ancestors owned land, paid taxes made wills, were descended from the nobility, were non conformist in their religion, did anything noteworthy or newsworthy, wrote letters and kept diaries or family bibles.
 Your chances of finding a literate wealthy land owning ancestor born in the seventeenth or eighteenth centuries is far more likely than finding an illiterate agricultural labourer who regularly attended his Parish Church.
 However if your ancestor fell on very hard times, claimed parish relief or even died in a workhouse then the chances of him or her being found again increase.

 Q. If a line of enquiry fails from online research is that the end of the search?

 A. Not necessarily.
 In some cases I can suggest alternative lines of enquiry in which case I will give a new estimate or fee quotation.
 In cases involving myStarter Package I may be able to suggest other lines of enquiry or records which might be expected to provide results.
-If you instruct me to pursue those I will apply an appropriate discount and give a fee based on the research of other resources or line of search.

 Q. Why might an ancestor be untraceable?